A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Test Problems and Benchmark Policies

 { Next, we describe the benchmark policies we use to assess the performance of our proposed policy.
 Crucially, we make all performance comparisons in the context of the original discrete-time formulation, cf.~Eqs.~\eqref{eq:inv_cost}--\eqref{eq:MDPvaluefunction}, as opposed to the impulse control approximation \eqref{eq:continuous_process}--\eqref{eq:impulsevaluefunction}, even though our proposed policy is derived using the latter. }

 { {\bf Benchmark policies.} As mentioned earlier, it is computationally feasible to solve the low-dimensional test problems.
 Thus, we compute the optimal policy using policy iteration and use it as the benchmark for those cases.
 For the other test problems, we rely on effective heuristic policies drawn from the extensive literature on the SJRP.
-More specifically, we consider the following benchmark policies: \begin{enumerate} \item[(i)] the periodic review $(R,S)$ policy proposed by \cite{atkins1988periodic}; \item[(ii)] the $(Q,S)$ policy described in \cite{pantumsinchai1992comparison}; \item[(iii)] the can-order policy described in \cite{federgruen1984coordinated}; \item[(iv)] the independent $(s,S)$ control policy \citep{sulem1986solvable,zheng1991finding}; \end{enumerate} }
+More specifically, we consider the following benchmark policies: \begin{enumerate} \item[(i)] The periodic review $(R,S)$ policy proposed by \cite{atkins1988periodic}; \item[(ii)] the $(Q,S)$ policy described in \cite{pantumsinchai1992comparison}; {\item[(iii)] the hybrid $(R,Q,S)$ policy proposed by \cite{ozkaya2006stochastic};} \item[(iv)] the can-order policy described in \cite{federgruen1984coordinated}; \item[(v)] the independent $(s,S)$ control policy \citep{sulem1986solvable,zheng1991finding}; \end{enumerate} }